Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Off-chain Withdrawal Request

 A request for a withdrawal is sent off-chain to the operator.
-The operator should include the withdrawal in a reasonable time in a block, though no guarantees can be made to the user when it will be included. **The user can pay a fee in any token he wants to the operator.**
+The operator should include the withdrawal in a reasonable time in a block, though no guarantees can be made to the user when it will be included. **The user can pay a fee in any token he wants to the operator.** The wallet can receive a part of the fee paid to the operator.

 The nonce of the account is increased after the withdrawal is processed.